 This would do.
 It said nothing meaningful, which made it safe.
 She waited for the ink to dry and then took the note to Angyar.

 “Uh, I wrote a letter to my parents, Serjo Sloan,” she said.
-“I’d really appreciate it if your courier could bring it to them.”
+“I’d be grateful if your courier could bring it to them.”

 He gave her a puzzled look.
 “Only one sheet of paper?”